oVirt/ovirt-site/source/feature/glustervolumesnapshots.html.md

 ![](VolumeList1.png "VolumeList1.png")

 An additional column would list the no of snapshots available for the said volume at the moment.
+If there is a breach of soft limit for the no of snapshots for a volume, an alert would be shown in General sub-tab of the volumes.

 <big>Taking a snapshot</big>